hastexo/hastexo-xblock/README.md

     }
     ```

-6. Now install the Guacamole web app and stack suspender supervisor script by
+6. Now install the Guacamole web app and stack supervisor scripts by cloning
-   cloning the `hastexo_xblock` fork of edx/configuration and assigning that
+   the `hastexo_xblock` fork of edx/configuration and assigning that role to
-   role to the machine:
+   the machine:

     ```
     $ git clone -b hastexo/ginkgo/hastexo_xblock https://github.com/hastexo/edx-configuration.git